 UNION

 The 40 hour workweek, safety standards, weekends, overtime: all exist because people literally fought and even died for it.
 This picture shows the kind of conditions business owners chose because they were most profitable.
-In my opinion, only a stern bulwark of worker solidarity prevents us sliding back to those terrible days.
+In my opinion, only resolute worker solidarity prevents us sliding back to those terrible days.

 "The only effective answer to organized greed is organized labor." -Thomas Donahue